awesome-astra/docs/docs/pages/astra/astra-cli.md

   --schema.allowMissingFields true
 ```

 The first time the line `DSBulk is starting please wait` can take a few seconds to appear.
-The reason is the CLI is downloading `dsbulk` if it was not downloaded before.
+The reason is that the CLI is downloading `dsbulk` if it was not downloaded before.

 ???+ abstract "🖥️ Sample output"